YuZhang2019/yuzhang2019.github.io/index.md

 1.Data Mining Project: Application of Naive Bayesian Model

-- Realized the learning and prediction of Naive Bayesian Models that based on maximum likelihood estimation and Bayesian estimation using R language, and applied to marriage problems
+- Realized the learning and prediction of Naive Bayesian Models that based on maximum likelihood estimation and Bayesian estimation using R language, and applied to marriage problems on online-dating websites

 2.Multivariate Statistical Analysis & Regression Analysis

-- Conducted factor analysis, cluster analysis, linear discriminant analysis, and support vector machine using R for the construction and classification of urbanization level indicator system
+- Employed factor analysis, cluster analysis, Fisher discriminant analysis, and support vector machine to build an urbanization level indicator system in R, for the purpose of classification and prediction

 - Conducted partial least squares regression, LASSO regression in R to select over 700 independent variables